Lee Knox Ostertag: Other writings

 From July to September 2020, Ostertag published a The Lord of the Rings fanfiction titled "In All the Ways There Were" which shipped Frodo Baggins and Samwise "Sam" Gamgee together, a story which became relatively popular.
-She called the fan fiction an extension of her "Lord of the Rings obsession," even creating an alternate Twitter account on the subject, with the handle @hobbitgay, and stated she is also writing a romantic fan fiction "retelling the entire series from Sam Gamgee’s point of view."
-Furthermore, she stated that she saw The Lord of the Rings as a romance and argued that she rarely sees exploration of "romance as transformative," portrayed, in fiction, with authenticity.
+He called the fan fiction an extension of his "Lord of the Rings obsession," even creating an alternate Twitter account on the subject, with the handle @hobbitgay, and stated he is also writing a romantic fan fiction "retelling the entire series from Sam Gamgee’s point of view."
+Furthermore, he stated that he saw The Lord of the Rings as a romance and argued that he rarely sees exploration of "romance as transformative," portrayed, in fiction, with authenticity.
 Additionally, in 2019, Ostertag created a fan comic depicting a post-credits scene of The Return of the King.

-In August 2021, Ostertag began writing a Substack newsletter about graphic novels titled "In The Telling".
-In October 2021, she announced that she would be releasing a graphic novel entitled "Darkest Knight" on her Substack in weekly installments for paying subscribers, which would focus on a relationship between a teenage cis girl and a teenage trans girl, and will later be released to general subscribers.
+In August 2021, Ostertag began writing a newsletter about graphic novels titled "In The Telling".

+In October 2021, Ostertag announced that he would be releasing a graphic novel entitled "Darkest Night" online in weekly installments for paying subscribers, which would focus on a relationship between a teenage cis butch girl (Mags) and a teenage trans girl (Nessa), and later was released to general subscribers.
+The graphic novel was published under the title The Deep Dark in a physical form, in a 480-page book, by Scholastic, in 2024.
+Ostertag called it a "laborious, really annoying process" and said he started the story from a "place of frustration."
+He also told TheGamer that he is ok with making "people uncomfortable" with his stories, and expressed a desire to have more "butch lesbians...fat characters...visibly trans characters...[and] super femme gay men" in his stories who are just "hanging out and existing" and said that despite abundance for queer media presently, people involved in productions for big companies are "afraid of getting it wrong".
+The Deep Dark was a 2025 Hugo Award finalist for Best Graphic Story or Comic.

+On his Tumblr, Ostertag is working on an ongoing webcomic based on Sherlock Holmes titled Watson's Sketchbook, which reinterprets the original Arthur Conan Doyle characters as being in a romantic relationship.
+A physical copy of the project is available on his website.

 In media

-In 2014, she appeared in the documentary She Makes Comics.
+In 2014, Ostertag appeared in the documentary She Makes Comics.